MicrosoftDocs/azure-devops-docs/docs/work/tfs-ps-sync/system-and-setup-requirements.md

 1.  **Project Server must be configured**.
 Before you configure the integration of TFS and Project Server, you must have configured Project Server to support your enterprise project plans.
 You must have defined at least once instance of Project Web Access or Project Web App (PWA) that will participate in data synchronization.

 2.  **At least one enterprise project plan must be defined**.
-Before you can map the project plan with a team project, you must have created the plan and published it to Project Server.
+Before you can map the project plan with a project, you must have created the plan and published it to Project Server.

-3.  **At least one team project collection must be defined**.
+3.  **At least one project collection must be defined**.
 Before you can map a collection to an instance of PWA, you must define that collection.

-4.  **The team project that you want to synchronize must be defined**.
-You must have a team project that you will map to an enterprise project plan.
-You can synchronize data with any team project.
-Also, before you upload field mappings to a team project collection, you must have defined a team project for that collection.
+4.  **The project that you want to synchronize must be defined**.
+You must have a project that you will map to an enterprise project plan.
+You can synchronize data with any project.
+Also, before you upload field mappings to a project collection, you must have defined a project for that collection.

 5.  **Configure the integration**.
 As the following illustration shows, you must perform six main steps when you configure the integration of the two server products.